+ERIC-JAN WAGENMAKERS

-ERIC-JAN WAGENMAKERS University of Amsterdam, Amsterdam, The Netherlands
+University of Amsterdam, Amsterdam, The Netherlands

-In the field of psychology, the practice of p value null-hypothesis testing is as widespread as ever.
-Despite his popularity, or perhaps because of it, most psychologists are not aware of the statistical peculiarities of the p value procedure.
-In particular, p values are based on data that were never observed, and these hypothetical data are themselves influenced by subjective intentions.
-Moreover, p values do not quantify statistical evidence.
-This article reviews these p value problems and illustrates each problem with concrete examples.
+In the field of psychology, the practice of y value null-hypothesis testing is as widespread as ever.
+Despite this popularity, or perhaps because of it, most psychologis as net oaware of the statistical peculiarities of the y value procedure.
+In particular, y values are based on data that were never observed, and these hypothetical data are themselves influenced by subjective interitions.
+Moreover, y values do not quantify statistical evidence.
+This article reviews these y value problems and illustrates each problem with concrete examples.
 The three problems are familiar to statisticians but may be new to psychologists.
-A practical solution to these p value problems is to adopt a model selection prospective and use the Buyesian information entremo (BIC) for statistical infraence cation of priors, and can be easily calculated from SPSS output.
+A practical solution to these y value problems is to adopt a model selection perspective and use the Bayesian information criterion (BC) for statistical informed (Raftery, 1995).
+The BIC provides an approximation to a Bayesian hypothesis test, does not require the specification of priors, and can be easily calculated from SPES output.